I no longer wish to travel. How do I apply for a refund?

 If you decide not to travel, some tickets allow you to claim a refund.

-Anytime and Off-Peak tickets are always refundable.
-You can follow the steps in the next section to apply for a refund for these kinds of tickets.
-A £10 admin fee will apply.
+Anytime and Off-Peak tickets are refundable.
+You can follow the steps on our refunds page to apply for a refund for these kinds of tickets.
 Refunds for Anytime and Off-Peak tickets can be applied for up to 28 days after the date of travel.

 Select View or edit on the ticket that you want to refund

 Swipe down the page and tap Amend journey or request a refund button

 Tell us the reason for the refund request 'My train was cancelled' and tap Continue

 You'll need to complete a few details and then you can tap Yes to submit your request.

 Already collected your tickets or had them posted to you?

 If you have already collected or been sent your tickets via the post and have not yet submitted a refund request, or your account states that LNER are awaiting tickets, please follow the instructions below and email to: email@example.com